Top 20 things not to do to your BMW motorcycle

 11. Don’t let the points wire get pinched when you replace the front cover, or the ignition won’t work.

-12. Always keep air pressure in tires at close to proper psi.
-Within a few psi at most.
+12. Always keep the air pressure in tires close to the proper psi.

 13. Don’t start your bike with the Allen wrench still in the alternator bolt from the valve adjustment.